solidsnake1298/Jellyfin-Newsletter-Plugin/README.md

 ## Recommended Tags
 ```
 - {Date} - Auto-generated date of Newsletter email generation
-- {SeasonEpsInfo} - This tag is the Plugin-generated Season/Episode data
+- {TitleInfo} - This tag is the Plugin-generated Season/Episode data
 - {Title} - Title of Movie/Series
 - {Overview} - Movie/Series overview
 - {ImageURL} - Poster image for the Movie/Series